im-reef/blog-management-system/README.md

   }
 }

-#View Post by user id
+#View Post by user id and authenticated by user token
 query{
   getPostById(id: 1){
     id